What is Ladder Safety?

 Step 3 – Climbing Up a Ladder: Are You Ready?

-Remembering these 6 simple tips will help you minimize your risk of slipping or falling when climbing a ladder:
+Here are 7 simple tips to help you minimize the risk of slipping or falling when climbing a ladder:

 - Be attentive by watching your steps.